 Australia's wild rice Oryza australiensis is a one-of-a-unique example of the E genome from the genus Oryza.
 It has rhizomes that allow the crop to well thrive in saline and dry conditions.
 This makes it an important potential source of novel genes for cultivated rice.
 The genome of O. australiensis which is assessed to be 965 Mbp is the biggest among the diploid genomes in the genus Oryza.
-O. australiensis was found to be genetically related to O. coarctata when genetic analysis is done using RAPD and AFLP markers.
+O. australiensis was found to be genetically related to O. coarctata when genetic analysis was done using RAPD and AFLP markers.

 According to Thi Thuy Ha Nguyen's research thesis, stressed O. australiensis plants maintained a higher relative water content (RWC) and less cell membrane damage than cultivated rice during salinity stress(Nguyen, 2022).
 When exposed to 150 mM NaCl, O. australiensis plants maintained a low Na+ concentration in their shoots and roots, as well as a low Na+/K+ ratio in their shoots, in contrast to cultivated rice plants, according to the ion content analysis.
 Proline which is one of the most common osmolytes that play an important role in osmotic adjustment in rice during osmotic stress was found higher in O. australiensis wild rice within hours after exposure to salt stress, whereas cultivated rice did not show significant proline accumulation.
-When gene expression analysis is done using qRT-PCR Wild rice O.australiensis showed down regulation of proline degrading gene OsProDH just after 1 hr of exposure to salt stress.
-It Also revealed that the genes of Proline synthesis i.e. OsP5CS1, OsP5CS2, and OsP5CR also gets activated, while there is a upregulation in the proline degradation gene OsProDH at the early stage of salt exposure in the Salt-sensitive cultivated rice Nipponbare (Nguyen, 2022).
+When gene expression analysis is done using qRT-PCR Wild rice O.australiensis showed downregulation of proline degrading gene OsProDH just after 1 hr of exposure to salt stress.
+It Also revealed that the genes of Proline synthesis i.e. OsP5CS1, OsP5CS2, and OsP5CR also gets activated, while there is an upregulation in the proline degradation gene OsProDH at the early stage of salt exposure in the Salt-sensitive cultivated rice Nipponbare (Nguyen, 2022).

-Yoav Yichie et al. in his studies gave proof of the morphological and physiological premise of salt resistance in wild rice O. australiensis and proposed an expected procedure for working on salt resistance in developed rice.
+Yoav Yichie et al. in their studies gave proof of the morphological and physiological premise of salt resistance in wild rice O. australiensis and proposed an expected procedure for working on salt resistance in developed rice.
 Both salt-tolerant Pokkali and an O. australiensis accession (Oa-VR) experienced the least reduction in biomass accumulation, SES score, and chlorophyll content in response to salinity in their experiment.
 Even in higher salt treatments, the putatively salt-tolerant Oa-VR only suffered minor leaf damage, with a relative senescence increase of less than 40% at 100 mM NaCl (Yichie et al., 2018).
 The genome of O. australiensis has not yet been mapped.
 There will be more evidence to support O. australiensis as a potential source for cultivated rice improvement as more data on its genomes and characteristics become available.

 Donors for heat tolerance

 Heat stress brought about by high-temperature weather conditions truly undermines global food security.
 To be sure, as a significant food crop on the planet, the yield and quality of rice are regularly impacted by heat stress (Liu et al., 2023).
-According to the Intergovernmental Panel on Climate Change (IPCC), heat waves are likely to be more intense, more frequent, and last for longer periods of time.
-Despite the fact that rice is a pantropical grass, it is better suited to high temperatures than other cereals like wheat (Triticum aestivum L.).
+According to the Intergovernmental Panel on Climate Change (IPCC), heat waves are likely to be more intense, more frequent, and last for longer periods.
+Even though rice is a pantropical grass, it is better suited to high temperatures than other cereals like wheat (Triticum aestivum L.).
 However, peak temperatures will rise over the next century, posing an abiotic stress to which cultivated rice may not be suited (Scafaro, Haynes and Atwell, 2010).
 Therefore, it is urgent to determine the molecular basis of heat tolerance and cultivate heat-tolerant rice varieties.